futel/dialplan-functions/README-client.md

 # Add or update configuration for a new SIP profile (extension)

-## Requirements

-Set up the client at the SIP server as described in twilio-sip-server README-deploy.

 ## Setup

 Add extension entry to app/chalicelib/assets/extensions.json.

+## Next steps

+Set up the SIP server configuration for the SIP client as described in twilio-sip-server README-deploy.